Mid Coast Outfitters POC

 Length: " - "

 The Black Drum (Pogonias cromis) is the largest member of the Sciaenidae family, which includes nearly 300 species of drums and croakers.
-These powerful fish are distinguished by their dark coloration, robust build, and the distinctive drumming sounds they produce using specialized muscles.
-In Port O'Connor waters this November, black drum are commonly found around oyster reefs and structure where they use their crushing jaws to feed on shellfish, crabs, and other bottom-dwelling prey.
+These powerful fish are closely related to redfish and earn their name from the distinctive drumming sounds they produce using specialized muscles around their swim bladder.
+In Port O'Connor waters this November, black drum are actively feeding in the brackish shallows and around structure.

 Black Drum Overview